sfzinstruments/mappings/Pianobook SFZ/Mason and Hamlin Model A Piano/README.md

 - Download the .sfz mapping and place it next to (not into) the "samples" folder of the original library
 - Load in Sforzando

-Thanks to Dore Mark for allowing SFZinstruments to share his SFZ mapping in this repo.
+Thanks to Dore Mark for allowing SFZinstruments to host his SFZ mapping in this repo.
 The mapping will also be available from the original  Pianobook page soon to come.